Claybie/Claybodin/README.md

 </p>

-## A Final Fantasy XI Private Server running on LandSandBoat
+## A Final Fantasy XI Private Server Running On LandSandBoat

 This repo hosts the code for the Claybodin private server.
 It is a fork of the LandSandBoat project base repository, with some minor customizations, including: